-This WordPress SEO tutorial focuses on the major aspects of integrating SEO with WordPress.
+This WordPress SEO tutorial focuses on the major aspects of integrating SEO with WordPress and teaches an SEO newbie or SEO company how to integrate without bugs or loose ends.
 A blog, irrespective of the CMS used to generate it, is no different to a regular website in its need for search engine optimization.
 Blog posts are in competition with all other online publications in their need to be listed when a search engine user seeks information online.

 We shall take Google as an example, because it is the largest-used search engine by far.
 Periodically, Google spiders or crawlers will visit the World Wide Web and check out every listed page that is published online.
 Algorithms will be used to list pages containing unique content and mark out the more important words and phrases used in each page.